 - From the above-mentioned value, Learning Includes social value is estimated based on the cost of alternatives the student will be using in the absence of the project.
-The following presents the alternatives together with the costs in a year. - ➤ Braille Craft Paper for personal notes and exercises - The student is using the standard Braille Craft Paper at school and in average, student are using at least about 7300 sheets to draft down exercises, making notes and doing practices in a year (Average 20 sheets per day) - According to Malaysian association for the blind, the Craft Paper cost RM 30 for a pack (with 500 sheets), and current report is taking 15 pack of Craft Paper per individual per year to measure the worth of our project. - ➤ Braille Paper 8.5x11" Plain Cut Sheet for braille note printing by teachers - In average, a student requires at least 3650 sheets of Cut Sheet Papers for all subjects combine in a year for the notes printed by the teachers and schools.
-This include practices, lesson handout, notes and sample exam paper. - According to American Thermoform, the leading braille paper supplier, the cost of a pack with 1000 sheets of these braille printing paper cost RM 152.88 (USD 36.99), and current report is rounding of annual student's usage at 4 packs of Cut Sheet Papers (4000 sheets annually) - > Tuition classes - The students are required to join tuition classes as they don't have enough reference book to study. - We estimated the rate of a standard tuition fees at RM 320 according to the rate provided by Malaysian Tuition Consultancy
+The following presents the alternatives together with the costs in a year. - Braille Craft Paper for personal notes and exercises - The student is using the standard Braille Craft Paper at school and in average, student are using at least about 7300 sheets to draft down exercises, making notes and doing practices in a year (Average 20 sheets per day) - According to Malaysian association for the blind, the Craft Paper cost RM 30 for a pack (with 500 sheets), and current report is taking 15 pack of Craft Paper per individual per year to measure the worth of our project. - ▶ 8.5x11" Plain Cut Sheet paper for braille notes printing by teachers - In average, a student requires at least 3650 sheets of Cut Sheet Braille printing papers for all subject combine annually.
+This include practices, lesson handout, notes and sample exam paper printed by the teacher

+- According to American Thermoform, the leading braille paper supplier, the cost of a pack with 1000 sheets of these braille printing paper cost RM 152.88 (USD 36.99), and current report is rounding of annual student's usage at 4 packs of Cut Sheet Papers (4000 sheets annually) - > Tuition classes - The students are required to join tuition classes as they don't have enough reference book to study. - We estimated the rate of a standard tuition fees at RM 320 according to the rate provided by Malaysian Tuition Consultancy